Office: Bronstein Hall, 3rd Fl.

 • Map the contours of the digital media landscape with particular emphasis on the ethical, social and cultural dilemmas that emerge at the intersection of digital technologies and diverse communities of practice.

-Other “texts” for the course include documentaries.
+Other “texts” for the course include documentaries, which .
 You may have to rent these on Amazon or somewhere else.
-Consider those purchases as part of the “textbook” cost for the course.
+Consider these purchases as part of the “textbook” cost for the course.
 It might make sense to watch with some others from the class.
 We will also screen some of these in Bronstein.

 Other readings/multimedia pieces will be available as pdfs or links on the course website.

-Students will be asked to demonstrate engagement with the course concepts in a variety of ways.
-Much of that will be demonstrated through various types of written assignments, including required responses to the reading/listening/viewing.
+Students will be asked to demonstrate engagement with the course concepts in a variety of ways, including required responses to the assigned reading/listening/viewing.
 As in all Communication Studies courses, hands-on production assignments will also be part of the class.

 These assignments are meant to build skills in close reading, persuasive writing, engaged speaking, active listening, and digital literacy.

 This course requires a lot of reading.
 I am asking each of you to respond either in writing and audio to each reading that we do for class and share those responses with me in a Google doc.
 The intention here is to help you express what you did and didn’t understand about the reading, identify some key concepts and terms that are important to know in a discussion of digital media ethics and pose some discussion questions about the readings.
 Your reading notes are due two hours before class.

 In many of the classes you and two or three others in the class will assemble and deliver an “ignite talk” – 5 minutes, 20 slides.

 Ethical issue timeline (15 percent)